ietf-wg-asdf/SDF/sdf.md

 ## sdfRequired

-The value of "sdfRequired" is an array of name references, each pointing to one declaration instantiation of which is declared mandatory.
+The value of "sdfRequired" is an array of name references, each pointing to one declaration the instantiation of which is declared mandatory.

 ### Optionality using the keyword "sdfRequired"

 The keyword "sdfRequired" is provided to apply a constraint for which definitions are mandatory in an instance conforming to a particular definition in which the constraint appears.

-The value of "sdfRequired" is an array of JSON pointers, each indicating one mandatory definition.
+The value of "sdfRequired" is an array of JSON pointers, each indicating one definition that is mandatory to be present.

 The example in {{example-req}} shows two required elements in the sdfObject definition for "temperatureWithAlarm", the sdfProperty "temperatureData", and the sdfEvent "overTemperatureEvent".
 The example also shows the use of JSON pointer with "sdfRef" to use a pre-existing definition in this definition, for the "alarmType" data (sdfOutputData) produced by the sdfEvent "overTemperatureEvent".